araluce/calendlyr/README.md

 ## Auto-pagination

-Calendlyr supports lazy auto-pagination for all collection endpoints.
+Calendlyr supports lazy auto-pagination for paginated collection endpoints.
 There are two ways to consume paginated results:

 ### `list_all` — Eager, returns a flat Array